IOT-DSA/apidocs/source/index.md

 ## Link

-> Note that we pass the application startup arguments to the link creation.
+> Note that in some sdks we must pass the application startup arguments to the
+> link creation, other SDKs will automatically retrieve these arguments on their
+> own.

 ```dart
 // run.dart
 main(List<String> args) {
   var link = new LinkProvider(args, 'Example-');
   link.connect();